JohnD-EE/real-conversations/README.md

 * Why do you do this every day?
 * How much do you care about other people's opinion of you?
 * Are you actually happy?
+* Socrates said "The unexamined life is not worth living".
+How do you examine your life?
 * How do you handle adversity?
 * Necesity is the mother of invention.
 What necessities are there in the world now which need an invention?
 * What one skill/ability have you worked on the most?